harshverma250202/Portfolio/content/pors/ktj/index.md

 ---
-date: '2022-06-01'
+date: '2023-04-01'
-title: 'Tech Team Sub Head'
+title: 'Tech Team Head'
 tabtitle: 'Kshitij'
 company: 'Kshitij, IIT Kharagpur'
-location: 'Remote'
+location: 'Onsite'
-range: 'June 2021 - June 2022'
+range: 'Aug`23 - Apr`23'
 url: 'https://ktj.in'
 ---

-- Developed and managed Kshitij 2022 Website, garnering 19,500+ registrations, ensuring seamless user experience
-- Created Admin Panel to modify the website contents dynamically reducing the time for content entry by 80%
-- Conducted thorough testing to ensure website's feature robustness, performance, and responsiveness
+- Led a team of 8 sub-heads along with other heads to develop the official website of Kshitij 2023, CA portal, and Relic Hunter (Quiz game)
+- Conducted a summer development workshop with over 400+ registered participants, instructing 4 assignments in JS, ReactJs and NodeJs